tracking-exposed/facebook.tracking.exposed/content/api-documentation.md

   </tr>
   <tr>
     <td>semanticId</td>
-    <td>Unique Id for the impression collected, it's the same in other API feeds such as "semantic".</td>
+    <td>Unique Id about the semantic content.
+Posts that share the same semanticId have the same text (and therefore the same semantic analysis, which is the list of topics), you can use the semanticId in the <a href="#semantic">semantic query API</a>.</td>
     <td>string</td>
     <td>"7cd2480750f1cdb23215da6da4186b30cbe2f424"</td>
   </tr>